 LRT Sports: How important is a good team dynamic?

 Rebecca: “I believe the team dynamic is the most important thing for any sports team.
-If you don’t have a good team dynamic, you will not be as successful versus a team with better chemistry/overall team dynamic.
+If you don’t have a good team dynamic, you will not be as successful versus a team with better chemistry/overall team dynamics.
 It would help if you built that team dynamic up to be successful during games.
 Last season (2017/2018), we had one of the greatest team cultures, and it showed as we went undefeated for most of the season and then went on to win the championship.”

 LRT Sports: Do you have any funny pre-game rituals?

 Rebecca: “I used to be very superstitious when it came to my hockey pre-game rituals, but now I am much more relaxed and just like to have fun before each game.
 I love to dance in the locker room and play soccer with my team.
 I announce the starting line up for each game in a funny way which gets the team laughing and in a great mood.
-I like to lighten the mood up as much as I can because I think we play our best hockey relaxed and most importantly, when we are all having fun.”
+I like to lighten the mood up as much as I can because I think we play our best hockey relaxed and most importantly when we are all having fun.”

 LRT Sports: If you could meet one famous hockey player, past or present, who would it be and why?